itteco/iframely/docs/QA Whitelist Format.md

  - `"allow"` - means the domain-protocol is whitelisted
  - `"deny"` - indicates that domain-protocol does not provide reliable or expected user experience

 `date` value for the domain gives the date when this domain was last updated with the test results.
+The format is the number of milliseconds since 1970/01/01.
 You may opt to ignore test results that are not recent enough for your needs.

 ## Choosing proper domain object